flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 |                           |                                                                | If vertical deviation is detected while in DES mode, continuously indicates predicted point where aircraft will intercept the descent path |
 |                           |                                                                |                                                                                                                                            |
 |        magenta dot        | Indicates the speed change symbol (magenta)                    | Point on the flight plan where the aircraft with automatically accelerate or decelerate to a new computed speed                            |

-## TCAS Mode
-The TCAS mode is an Auto Flight System (AFS) guidance mode that provides vertical guidance in the case of a Traffic Alert and Collision Avoidance System (TCAS) Resolution Advisory (RA).
-When a Traffic Advisory (TA) is triggered, the TCAS mode arms.

-When a RA is triggered, the TCAS mode engages.
-The TCAS mode provides vertical guidance in accordance with the TCAS RA order.

-When clear of conflict (the “CLEAR OF CONFLICT” aural alert sounds), the TCAS mode disengages.

-The AFS provides guidance toward the latest target altitude set on the FCU.

-See or detailed guide for TCAS: [Traffic Alert and Collision Avoidance System](tcas.md)

 ## Descent Strategies